 Stephen currently maintains a busy teaching and playing schedule in Nashville, TN.
 He has played and toured with independent and major label artists including Danielle Peck (Big Machine Records), Jason Jones (Warner Music), Meshach Jackson, and many others.
 In late 2008, Stephen began playing with an original project, Lovers and Liars.
 They signed with Universal Republic Records between 2010 and 2011, had several songs featured on MTV, and had the opportunity to share the stage with Hoobastank, Finger Eleven, Civil Twilight, Candlebox, Hurt, Cavo, Hinder, Fuel, Eve 6, Hawthorne Heights, Red, Thriving Ivory, Theory of a Deadman, Saving Abel, Framing Hanley, 10 Years, Seether, Shinedown, and many others.
 Stephen also has a passion for teaching with current and past students having achieved or been featured on MTV, NBC, The Grammies, VH1, The Real World, the Dove Awards, and various college scholarships.
 In addition, Stephen was part of a feature article in the October 2013 issue of DRUM!
 Magazine entitled “The Drum Stars of You Tube”.

-He currently lives in Nashville, TN with his wife and two sons.
+He currently lives in Nashville, TN with his wife, two sons, and daughter.